Fraunhofer-SCAI/conv_sr_mesh_autoencoder/README.md

 Contact hahner.sa@gmail.com for questions about code and data.

+*Note*: Also have a look at our improved CoSMA version: [spectral CoSMA](https://github.com/Fraunhofer-SCAI/spectral_CoSMA)
 ## 1. Abstract

 The analysis of deforming 3D surface meshes is accelerated by autoencoders since the low-dimensional embeddings can be used to visualize underlying dynamics.